bartoszbartosik/tutoring-app/README.md

 # Tutoring Application

 Java Spring Boot application for managing students and conducted lessons.
 The database consists of `Student` and `Lesson` tables.
-Former stores data structured in three columns:
+Former stores data structured in 3 columns:

 | student_id | name    | surname |
 | ---------- | ------- | ------- |